moxystudio/js-keyboard-only-outlines/README.md

 This library is written in ES9 and is using ES modules.
 You must compile the source code to support older browsers.

+More specifically, we are using arrow functions, object spread and Array#includes which might not be available in all browsers.
+If you are using a bundler, such as Webpack, compiling it through Babel should suffice.

 ## Usage

 ```js